Habili Ali

 1. 1

-Grey reef sharks visit the eastern tip, with up to four reported together at the cleaning point
+Grey reef sharks work the eastern tip, sometimes several at once when the current runs.

 2. 2